noribontaro/aws_cli_iam_list/README.md

 ]
 ```

+### Description
 user: aws user
 attachedgroup: the group name of the user
 groupattachedpolicy: the policy of the group
 custompolicy: the policy of the specific user